Vyral/base-template/_posts/2020-04-13-things-have-changed-but-our-market-remains-the-same.md

 ---
 layout: post
-title: 'Things Have Changed, But Our Market Remains the Same'
+title: 'Things Have Changed, but Our Market Remains the Same'
 date: 2020-04-13 19:45:00
 tags:
   - Market Update